ogeesan/Imaging-Tools/Data Collation/README.md

 #### What's going on in the `if` statement on lines 16-18?

 When we use `load()` on a .mat file that contains a structure, it returns the entire structure including the variable name.
 If we `load()` the structure directly into the table, then we'd have to access it with `Master.Data{row}.Data`.
 We want to be able to use `Master.Data{xrow}`, without the extra useless bit of indexing so some extra operations are required.

+Maybe there's a better way of handling it but for now it's all I've got.